rehanhussa/Midas/README.md

 ## How to Use

 Login to the webpage / create an account.
-A list of stocks should be displayed to the user on the home page.
+A list of data should be displayed to the user on the home page.
-A paper trade balance should be displayed to the user if they click the trading tab.
+A paper trade balance should be displayed to the user if they click the portfolio tab.
 With this they can Buy & Sell stocks.
+If the user wants to search for a stock they can do so by clicking the search tab and entering the stock symbol.
 Enjoy Trading!